-Softchoice surveyed 1,000 full-time employees and 250 IT decision-makers at organizations across the U.S. and Canada to uncover whether workplaces really walk the walk when it comes to having the right leadership, culture, processes and technology tools to drive innovation.
+Softchoice surveyed 1,000 full-time employees and 250 IT decision-makers at organizations across the U.S. and Canada to uncover whether workplaces really walk the walk when it comes to having the right leadership, culture, processes and technology tools

 We found most North Americans believe their employers and IT teams should be doing more to unleash their ability to innovate.